-Q' from Q with estimate_intermediate (to be detailed in Section 7.3.1).
+(i) If the query is //A/p' (Lines 02-04), where //A is an intermediate query, we compute the next queries (i.e., points) Q' from Q with estimate_intermediate (to be detailed in Section VII-C.1).
 Then, we proceed to estimate p'.
-Since columns may be represented by multiple positions, we need to process all the equivalent query points of Q' determined by equiv (to be detailed in Section 7.3.1).
+Since columns may be represented by multiple positions, we need to process all the equivalent query points of Q' determined by equiv (to be detailed in Section VII-C.1).

-(ii) If the query is the last step (Lines 05-06), we generate the selectivity count with estimate_count (to be detailed in Section 7.3.2).
+(ii) If the query is the last step (Lines 05-06), we generate the selectivity count with estimate_count (to be detailed in Section VII-C.2).

 (iii) Suppose the query contains a filter q (//A[q]/p') (Lines 07-11).
-We determine the points C_q whose bottomright region contains some points satisfying q (Line 08).
+We determine the points C_q whose bottom-right region contains some points satisfying q (Line 08).
 In a nutshell, bottom_up is mostly symmetric to top_down and returns a set of points that satisfy the filter q.
 (Its details will be presented in the next subsection.)
 Then, we estimate the next query points Q' (Line 09) as in Case (i) but we only keep the query points that have some points in C_q in their bottom-right region (Line 10).
-Next, we estimate p'recursively, as in Case (i).
+Next, we estimate p' recursively, as in Case (i).

-(iv) If the filter occurs in the last step (//A[q]), we need to generate the selectivity count, similar to Case (ii).
+(iv) If the filter occurs in the last step (HA[q]), we need to generate the selectivity count, similar to Case (ii).
 However, we invoke bottom_up to find the query points C_q , similar to Case (iii).
 The difference between Line 06 and Line 14 is that when we generate the count, we only include the points that have some points in C_q in their bottom-right region.

 Example 7.1: A partial run of top_down on an example query //a//b//c is shown in Fig. 11.
 The estimation starts with the root node (Fig. 11(a)).
 The root node becomes a query point that searches for a-descendant nodes, with estimate_intermediate.
 The shaded cells illustrate the cells that contain some a-nodes.
 The selected a-nodes become the next query points - b-queries.
-In Fig. 11(b), we show one b-query.
+Fig. 11(b) shows a b-query.
 Similarly, we determine the cells that contain some b-descendant nodes and subsequently c-queries.
-In Fig. 11(c), we show one c-query.
-Since //c is the last step, estimate_count is invoked to count the number of c-descendant nodes in the shaded cells.
+Fig. 11(c) shows a c-query. estimate_count is invoked to count the number of c-descendant nodes of the last step //c in the shaded cells.